fazzy12/alx_travel_app_0x02/alx_travel_app/README.md

 **Author**: ALX Student

+### Payment Workflow

+1. A user sends a `POST` request to the `/api/bookings/` endpoint to create a booking.
+2. The application creates the `Booking` record and an initial `Payment` record with a `pending` status.
+3. The application calls the Chapa `/initialize` API using the `CHAPA_SECRET_KEY`.
+4. The API response returns the `Booking` details and a `payment_link` (the `checkout_url` from Chapa).
+5. The user is redirected to the `payment_link` to complete the transaction on Chapa's platform.
+6. Upon completion, Chapa redirects the user to the configured **callback URL**: `/api/payments/{tx_ref}/verify/`.
+7. The application calls the Chapa `/verify` API to confirm the transaction.
+8. On successful verification, the `Payment` status is set to `completed`, the `Booking` status is set to `confirmed`, and an asynchronous confirmation email is triggered (via a mock Celery task).
+9. If verification fails, the statuses are updated to `failed` or `canceled`.

-## API Endpoints (Task 0x01: CRUD Implementation)
+## API Endpoints

-The following RESTful API endpoints have been implemented using Django REST Framework ViewSets and Routers, and are automatically documented via Swagger at `/swagger/` and Redoc at `/redoc/`.
+The following RESTful API endpoints have been implemented using Django REST Framework ViewSets and Routers.

 | Resource | Method | Endpoint | Description | Authentication |
 | :--- | :--- | :--- | :--- | :--- |